 The flow of water in the Río Negro is managed for the primary purpose of generating hydroelectricity.
 When electricity is required, water is released from the dams, otherwise it is stored.
 Analysis of flow records showed prolonged periods of limited flow extending days, weeks, even months.
 These extended periods of limited flow create the perfect conditions for algae to grow.

 “To resolve this complexity, we built mathematical models to represent the water balance and chemical balance within the river,” explains Rodgers.
-“These models could then be used to better understand the relationships between flow, nutrients and algal growth.”
+“These models could then be used to better understand the relationships between flow, nutrients, and algal growth.”

 A mitigation strategy